gregh13/Flight-Club/Readme.md

 Full Description:

 Flight Club is essentially a flight deal finder.
-Users create an account, save their travel preferences, desired destinations, and the highest amount they would consider a 'deal' (price ceiling) for a flight to that destination, and Flight CLub takes care of the rest.
+Users create an account, save their travel preferences, desired destinations, and the highest amount they would consider a 'deal' (price ceiling) for a flight to that destination, and Flight Club takes care of the rest.
 An extensive list (1400+) of possible airports around the world is available via autocomplete for the user to type and select in the destinations input fields.
 This simultaneously provides a better experience for the user, while also controlling user input to ensure that the destination is a valid and recognizable airport.
 Users can dynamically add or delete destinations if they so choose (however there is minimum of 3 and maximum of 10 destinations).
 The user's current data is prepopulated into the form when editing their preferences/destinations/price ceilings for a better UX.